Guest

 Password Recovery Procedure for Cisco NX-OS

 The Cisco NX-OS software is a data center-class operating system that is based on the Cisco SAN-OS software.
-The Cisco NX-OS software fulfills the routing, switching, and storage networking requirements of data centers and provides an Extensible Markup Language (XML) interface and a command-line interface (CLI) similar Cisco IOS software.
+The Cisco NX-OS software fulfills the routing, switching, and storage networking requirements of data centers and provides an Extensible Markup Language (XML) interface and a command-line interface (CLI) that is similar to Cisco IOS software.

 This document includes the following sections: